TALKING TO YOUR DOCTOR

 Supplements and vitamins

-Many people forget to mention supplements because they do not consider them “real medicines”.
-This is a dangerous oversight.
-St. John’s Wort reduces the effectiveness of contraceptives and antidepressants.
+Many people do not mention supplements because they do not consider them “real medicines”.
+This is a dangerous approach.
+St John’s wort reduces the effectiveness of contraceptives and antidepressants.
 Magnesium decreases the absorption of fluoroquinolone antibiotics.
-Vitamin K affects blood-thinning medicines.
+Vitamin K affects anticoagulants.
 Your doctor needs to know.

 Allergies and intolerances